How to Plant, Grow and Care For Peperomia Hope

 Common Problems

-Peperomia ‘Hope’ is not susceptible to many pests and diseases if all the right conditions are adhered to – enough light, moderate water, humidity, and monthly feeding.
-In some instances, they may be attacked by a pest or have some other common problems.
-Many of the most common problems are self inflicted by houseplant owners.
+Peperomia ‘Hope’ resists most pests and diseases when you provide the right conditions: enough light, moderate water, humidity, and monthly feeding.
+In some instances, a pest may attack or another common problem may arise.
+Many of the most common issues result from houseplant owner mistakes.
 Follow these steps to fix them and bring your plant back to good health.

 Too Much Water